Partridge Shooting Season in Scotland

 Partridges are birds in the Pheasant family, Phasianidae.
 They are a non-migratory Old World group.
 These are medium-sized birds, intermediate between the larger Pheasants and the smaller quail.
 Partridges are native to Europe, Asia, Africa, and the Middle East.
 Partridges are ground-nesting seed-eaters.
 According to Greek legend, the first Partridge appeared when Daedalus threw his nephew, Perdix, off the sacred hill of Athena in a fit of jealous rage.
 Supposedly mindful of his fall, the bird does not build its nest in the trees, nor take lofty flights and avoids high places.

 Partridges in Scotland are normally driven over heather moors giving the feel of a Grouse shoot but at a much lower cost per bird.
 When the topography is right then extremely high and testing birds are shown.
-HRW is proud to represent several of Scotlands’ finest Partridge shoots.
+HRW is proud to represent several of Scotlands’ finest Partridge shoots for single says sport or multi-day packages with transport, hotel accommodation, gun hire and cartridges and permits arranged by our team.

 Prices on application